 Partnership Southwark has an ambition to have an integrated financial plan and a strong financial standing that will enable us to deliver our collective priorities.
 Ensuring a collaborative approach to planning and contracting, as well as delivery, the Partnership recognises the very real challenges the local health and care economy faces and the need to work together to find solutions to jointly manage these issues across the LCP.
-Working collaboratively as six SEL places to manage financial risks across boroughs.

-We are working to ensure Partnership Southwark LCP members (ICB, council and provider partners) plan and deliver services together in transparent ways as close to local people's homes as possible to deliver social value and mitigate our collective and individual financial risks for the benefit of the whole system.
+We are working to ensure Partnership Southwark LCP members (ICB, council and provider partners) plan and delivery services together in transparent ways as close to local people's homes as possible to deliver social value and mitigate our collective and individual financial risks for the benefit of the whole system.

 We are working to increase ownership and accountability at a local level to achieve our shared priorities.
+We will aim to ensure there is flexibility to develop, test and implement new contracting and delivery models to support integrated care.
 This will provide opportunities for improvements by working in collaboration to redesign services, including with our local VCSE and residents.